Thomas Gilcrease: Family

 Thomas Gilcrease Sr. and Norma (Smallwood) Gilcrease were the parents of one daughter, Des Cygne Lamour Gilcrease.
 She was born on June 12, 1929, in Tulsa, Oklahoma.
-Thomas Gilcrease, Sr. filed for divorce in October, 1933, for extreme cruelty and gross neglect of duty.
+Thomas Gilcrease Sr. filed for divorce in October, 1933, for extreme cruelty and gross neglect of duty.
 He alleged that the couple had been happily married for two years, until Norma's mother, Mahala Dickerson had moved into the house with them and alienated the affections of both Norma and the couple's daughter.
 He wanted the mother-in-law removed from the property.
 The Gilcrease-Smallwood marriage ended in divorce on May 2, 1934.
 Initially, the divorce provided for $72,000 alimony, payable at the rate of $200 per month, but with a provision that all payments would cease if Norma were to remarry.
 Norma balked at the provision against remarriage, so the court set alimony at $15,000, to be paid at $250 per month.

 During the 1920s and 1930s Gilcrease became inspired by the collections of European art museums.
 He began to collect oil paintings and other artifacts of the American West in 1922.
 The Gilcrease collection expanded over the next 20 years, with the majority obtained after 1939.
+In 1922, Gilcrease developed the La Linda sub-division in Long Beach, California.

 In 1946, Gilcrease was honored by the Sioux Nation, made an honorary tribal member and given the name Wicarpi Wakatuya, which means "High Star".

 Declining oil prices in the 1950s created financial difficulties for Gilcrease.
 Although his oil income was not insubstantial, major collection purchases limited his cash flow and placed him in a position of being unable to meet his current debt.
 Concerned about the integrity of his collection, Gilcrease offered it for sale as a unit in 1954.
 Swift action by the people of Tulsa enabled the debt to be covered by a local bond issue, and the collection remained in Oklahoma.

 Thomas Gilcrease died of a heart attack on May 6, 1962.
 After a funeral service based on traditional Indian rites, he was buried in a mausoleum on the grounds of his estate, where his mother was buried after her death on June 11, 1935.